 NIU has long been involved in public programs such as the very popular Haunted Physics Laboratory at Halloween, Davis Hall Observatory visits, chemistry demonstration shows, WYSE competitions, and the Frontier Physics Road Shows.
-In 2008, NIU’s P-20 Task Force, which coordinates activities across the continuum from pre-school through graduate school, established STEM Outreach to increase the impact of the university’s diverse STEM programs for the public.
+In 2008, STEM Outreach was established as part of NIU’s Center for P-20 Engagement, which coordinates activities across the continuum from pre-school through graduate school.
+This change has increased the impact of the university’s diverse STEM programs for the public.

 NIU STEM Outreach has four purposes:

 Build interest and excitement about STEM at NIU through standards-based presentations at schools.

 Provide opportunities for hands-on experiences with STEM subjects by conducting extra-curricular activities including clubs, competitions, and traveling hands-on museums.